 6. Information Correction & Deletion

 If you believe that the information we have about you is incorrect, you are welcome to contact us so we can update it and keep your data accurate.
-Any data that is no longer needed for the purposes specified in Information Collection and Use will be deleted.
+Any data that is no longer needed for the purposes specified in Information Collection and Use or for any Regulatory Reporting purposes will be deleted.

 9. To sum up

 10. You can contact us at any time to:

 - Request access to information that PNAP has about you

 - Correct any information that PNAP has about you

 - Delete information that PNAP has about you

 If you have any additional questions about PNAP’s collection and storage of data, please contact us at: